 One of the greatest challenges of the Awards Committee this year was handling the large number of awards because we honored two of the largest teams in our organization – the Michigan Fresh Team (20 members) with the Distinguished Team Award and the Flint Water Crisis Team (36 members) with the Multi-Cultural / Diversity Award.
 Even though it was a logistical challenge, it was a very exciting reflection of the good work our cross-institute teams do.

 As President Elect, I attended JCEP in February, PILD in April (ESP National Scholarship), and ESP National Conference in October.
 I have learned so much about the national cooperative extension service and our professional association by attending these national meetings.
 I encourage all ESP members to take advantage of the scholarships that are available and attend these national conferences whenever possible.

+Secretary Report - Beth Waitrovich.

+ESP (Michigan Alpha Psi) chapter highlights

+Took minutes and prepared them for distribution

+Updates the ESP website as necessary

+Updated all email list

+Reached out to Life members who were not on the email list to obtain email addresses

+Prepared documents for proposed by law changes

+Membership Committee Report – Bonnie Wichtner-Zoia

+Committee members include Steve Lovejoy, Dorothy Munn, Jeannie Nichols and Bonnie Wichtner-Zoia

+Six online meetings were conducted this calendar year

+The membership timeline was updated:

+October

+Membership chair sends a thank you to ESP new member sponsors and includes instructions about what to say to introduce their new nominee at the FEC awards installation ceremony.

+Membership committee prepares all documents related to induction ceremony (disbursement of pins, assistance, etc.).
+Past-president leads the Extension Creed.

+If sponsor is unable to attend, committee should be notified to find alternate person to introduce nominee.

+January

+ESP president sends framed new member certificates.

+Contact sponsors to provide updated information about what is happening in ESP to share with the new members they sponsored and inquire if they received the framed certificate.

+August

+Membership Committee begins planning for annual membership drive.

+ESP President sends email/letter designed by membership committee to members, including life members, requesting new member nominations (end of August).

+September

+Ongoing recruitment of new members by membership committee, board and active ESP members.

+ESP President welcomes nominees as their names are submitted, via an e-mail, informing them they will be registered for the FEC breakfast where they will be introduced by their sponsors into the ESP Association.

+A second email/letter from Membership Committee (middle September) encouraging nominees.

+Membership committee discusses/determines/arranges the new member installation ceremony held during the annual at FEC – providing a brief introduction prior to the ceremony about the value of ESP membership.

+Membership committee orders pins for new members (end of September).